 The acquisitions are expected to enhance the overall product and service offering of the Company to its existing clients and customers as well as support anticipated growth opportunities.
-The Company recorded \$5.2 million and \$1.7 million of acquisition-related costs during the years ended December 31, 2015 and 2014, respectively, which are included in selling, general and administrative expenses in the consolidated statements of operations.
+The Company recorded \$2.5 million, \$5.2 million and \$1.7 million of acquisition-related expenses, including the aggregate change in balances due for performance-based contingent payments during the years ended December 31, 2016, 2015 and 2014, which are included in selling, general and administrative expenses in the consolidated statements of operations.